efecarranza/encode-expert-solidity/homework4.md

 ```

 Since `block.timestamp` is being used for the division, a miner can manipulate block.timestamp or even wait for a timestamp that's going to be beneficial
 to them.
 This is not going to generate a truly random number and it can be gamed.
+Use fixed solidity version.

 # What problems are there in this contract?